This mashed potatoes recipe makes a rich, velvety, yet healthy mash. This may seem impossible, but it isn’t.

 Place 24 oz potatoes in a large pot with enough water to cover and bring to a boil.
 Reduce heat to medium and cook partially covered for 20 minutes or until the potatoes are totally soft and can easily be pierced with a fork.
 Drain water completely.

 Mash potatoes with a masher or ricer until smooth (you can pass the mashed potatoes through a sieve to make it even smoother.)

 Return the mashed potatoes to the pot.
 Turn the heat on low.
-Add butter, milk, heavy cream, salt, and pepper.
+Add 1 tbsp butter, 1/4 cup milk, 2 tbsp heavy cream, 1/2 tbsp salt, and 1/2 tsp pepper.
 Stir constantly for about 2 minutes.

 Turn off the heat.
 Transfer to a serving platter.
-Sprinkle with chopped parsley and serve.
+Sprinkle with 1 tbsp chopped parsley and serve.